Direct Air Capture

 Direct Air Capture (DAC) technology with CO2 sequestration has potential advantages over other negative emission technologies (NET) like afforestation and bio energy with CCS, such as lower land and water footprint and the possibility of locating plants close to suitable storage or utilisation sites, eliminating the need for long-distance CO2 transport.

-Why test DAC at CO2CRC’s Otway International Test Centre (OITC)?
+Testing DAC units at CO2CRC's Otway International Test Centre

-OITC can support multiple DAC units with fully flexible operation, can be tailored for either short or long-term operation.
+The OITC can support multiple DAC units with fully flexible operation, can be tailored for either short or long-term operation

 Optimising DAC and CO2 sequestration operation to reduce the cost of DAC-CCS